bpat714/msa-devops-2020-07/README.md

 - Then a script is written to build and deloy the react app
 - To do so it first goes into my-app then runs npm install then npm run build then return out of it
 - then I have added build to archieve folder
-- Then I published build folder to release and delop webapp
+- Then I published build folder to release and deploy the app
+- Then for the release pipeline I have taken the build artifacts from build pipeline and deloyed it